JacobNeal/KingEngine/readme.txt

-Currently adding in a limited 3D perspective that allows you to view walls in front of you, above you, below you, and to the left and right sides.
+Currently adding in a limited 3D perspective that allows you to view walls in front of you, above you, below you, and to the left and right of you.

 Example:
         __________________